gabrielkrieshok/digital-development-guide/3-topics/civil-society.md

 - [PeaceTech Wiki](http://peacetech.wiki/) -- Links to resources and tools with a focus on peace-building technologies and services.
 (Website > civil society > network, assistant, peace)

+### Projects

+- [HarassMap](http://harassmap.org/en/) -- Ending the social acceptability of sexual harassment and assault in Egypt -- it's an SMS-to-web solution which allows women to anonymously report sexual harassment they face in Egypt by sending a simple text that is then displayed on a public map on the website.
+(Project > civil society > egypt)

 ### Organizations